shibinmak/football-player-tracking/README.md

 # football-player-tracking
 Deep learning based player tracking for sports analysis .

-detailed description will be updated soon..
+detailed description and links to trained model will be updated soon.

 ![](result1.gif)
 ![](result2.gif)